citusdata/citus_docs/admin_guide/cluster_management.rst

    # this will tell citus to verify the certificate of the server it is connecting to
    citus.node_conninfo = 'sslmode=verify-full sslrootcert=/path/to/ca.crt sslcrl=/path/to/ca.crl'

-After changing either restart the database or reload the configuration to apply these changes.
+After changing, either restart the database or reload the configuration to apply these changes.
 A restart is required if a Citus version below 9.2.4 is used.

 Depending on the policy of the Certificate Authority used you might need or want to change ``sslmode=verify-full`` in ``citus.node_conninfo`` to ``sslmode=verify-ca``.
 For the difference between the two settings please consult `the official postgres documentation <https://www.postgresql.org/docs/current/libpq-ssl.html#LIBPQ-SSL-SSLMODE-STATEMENTS>`_.

-Lastly, to prevent any user from connecting via an unencrypted connection changes need to be made to ``pg_hba.conf``.
-Many Postgres installations will have entries allowing ``host`` connections which both allow SSL/TLS connections as well as plain TCP connections.
-By changing all ``host`` entries with ``hostssl`` entries only encrypted connections will be allowed to authenticate to Postgres.
+Lastly, to prevent any user from connecting via an un-encrypted connection, changes need to be made to ``pg_hba.conf``.
+Many Postgres installations will have entries allowing ``host`` connections which allow SSL/TLS connections as well as plain TCP connections.
+By replacing all ``host`` entries with ``hostssl`` entries, only encrypted connections will be allowed to authenticate to Postgres.
 For full documentation on these settings take a look at `the pg_hba.conf file <https://www.postgresql.org/docs/current/auth-pg-hba-conf.html>`_ documentation on the official Postgres documentation.

 .. note::

-   When a trusted Certificate Authority is not available one can create their own via a self-signed root certificate.
+   When a trusted Certificate Authority is not available, one can create their own via a self-signed root certificate.
 This is non-trivial and the developer or operator should seek guidance from their security team when doing so.

 To verify the connections from the coordinator to the workers are encrypted you can run the following query.
 It will show the SSL/TLS version used to encrypt the connection that the coordinator uses to talk to the worker: